1749-1769 E 33rd Ave rezoning application

 My Query: Will this project be built to a LEED Platinum standard, and have an onsite sewage treatment facility?

-Bravo99 asked almost 2 years ago
+Bravo99 asked over 2 years ago

 All rezoning applications considered under this policy will be expected to meet the Green Buildings Policy for Rezonings, and to employ zero emissions heating and hot water systems in the building, achieving a greenhouse gas intensity (GHGI) of 3 kg/m2 or less.